The Compleat Angler

-Walton had spend his early life in Stafford, before moving to London in his teens.
+Walton had spent his early life in Stafford, before moving to London in his teens.
 While the book initially describes fishing trips up the Lea Valley in Hertfordshire, it is thought to reflect Walton's own experience with fishing in the River Dove on the border between Staffordshire and Derbyshire.

 The book was published in the aftermath of the English Civil War, with Walton depicting "scenes of harmony" away from the political turbulence of his era.
-He disliked the Puritan regime of the 1650s, but the book contains only "muted comment" on politics and war.
-The book's first publisher Richard Marriot had a personal connection to Walton, because Walton was a personal friend of Marriot's then-retired father.
+He disliked the Puritan regime of the 1650s, but the book contains only a "muted comment" on politics and war.
+The book's first publisher, Richard Marriot, had a personal connection to Walton because Walton was a personal friend of Marriot's then-retired father.
 The Angler was republished in new editions in 1655, 1661, 1668, and 1676.
 The last of these editions is an expanded version, with additional chapters written by Charles Cotton.

 Background

-Walton was born in Stafford and moved to London when he was in his teens in order to learn a trade.
+Walton was born in Stafford and moved to London in his teens to learn a trade.

-The Compleat Angler reflects the author's connections with these two locations, especially on the River Dove, central England, that forms the border between Staffordshire and Derbyshire in the Peak District.
+The Compleat Angler reflects the author's connections with these two locations, especially on the River Dove, central England, which forms the border between Staffordshire and Derbyshire in the Peak District.
 The book was dedicated to John Offley of Madeley, Staffordshire, and there are references in it to fishing in the English Midlands.
 However, the work begins with Londoners making a fishing trip up the Lea Valley in Hertfordshire, starting at Tottenham.

 Walton was not sympathetic to the Puritan regime of the 1650s and the work has been seen as a reaction to the turbulence of the English Civil War and its aftermath; "the disorder of the present times received muted comment in the work's scenes of harmony", is the view of the Oxford Dictionary of National Biography.

 "Study to be Quiet" was one of Walton's favourite mottos.